The 5 Best Earplugs for Small Ears

 They are a bit less effective at blocking noise than the other foam earplugs described here, but still very respectable.
 An NRR of 28 is pretty high actually, so don’t let that deter you from trying these excellent earplugs.

-If you have a short ear canal of normal diameter, I recommend the cylindrical Flent’s Quiet Please.
+If you have a short but not necessarily narrow ear canal, I recommend the cylindrical 3M EAR Classic.

-They are a bit harder to roll up and initially appear a bit coarser than most other foam earplugs, but once they are in my ears, they are amongst the most comfortable earplugs of them all.
+They are a bit harder to roll up and initially appear a bit coarser than most other foam earplugs, but once they are in the ears, they exert very little pressure.

 If you can’t have anything in your ear canal, silicone putty and wax earplugs are good options if you need to block moderate noise.